New

 You can access transcripts from your study's results page.
 Each completed interview appears as a card showing the participant's name (or anonymous identifier), the date of the interview, and a quality score.
 Click on any interview card to open the full transcript.

 1. Open your study Navigate to your dashboard and select the study you want to review.
-Click on the results or responses tab to see all completed interviews.
+The study results page has three tabs: Experience, Recruit, and Responses.

-2. Select an interview Each completed interview appears as a card with key details — the participant identifier, completion date, duration, and quality score.
-Click on any card to open it.
+2. Go to the Responses tab The Responses tab lists all completed interviews as cards with key details — the participant identifier, completion date, duration, and quality score.

 What You'll See in a Transcript